-- (a) functions in concert with efforts to address school safety and climate (i.e., relevant to the school context); (b) is not simply punitive (e.g., zero tolerance), but rather is aligned with restorative justice practices; (c) is clear, consistent, and equitable; and (d) reinforces positive behaviors.
+(a) functions in concert with efforts to address school safety and climate (e.g.,, relevant to the school context); (b) is not simply punitive (e.g., zero tolerance), but rather is aligned with restorative justice practices; (c) is clear, consistent, and equitable; and (d) reinforces positive behaviors.
 The top priority for the collaboration between the MTSS District Leadership Team and School Safety Specialist is the implementation of a sustainable crisis and emergency preparedness, response, and recovery plan.
-According to the Framework for Safe and Successful Schools, this plan should prioritize the balance between physical and psychological safety to avoid overly restrictive measures that can undermine the learning environment and instead combine reasonable physical security measures (e.g., locked doors and monitored public spaces) with efforts to enhance school climate (e.g., trainings and workshops for school staff, PBIS, etc.), build trusting relationships with school based teams, and encourage students and adults to report potential threats (e.g., First Responder Line, School Tip Line (Attachment D), System of Care).
-In addition, they will establish policies and procedures for the prevention of violence on school grounds, including the assessment of and intervention with individuals whose behavior poses a threat to the safety of the school community (e.g., PREPaRe Crisis Training). - 2).
+According to the Framework for Safe and Successful Schools, this plan should prioritize the balance between physical and psychological safety to avoid overly restrictive measures that can undermine the learning environment and instead combine reasonable physical security measures (e.g., locked doors and monitored public spaces) with efforts to enhance school climate (e.g., trainings and workshops for school staff, PBIS, etc.), build trusting relationships with school based teams, and encourage students and adults to report potential threats (e.g., First Responder Line, System of Care, FortifyFL).
+In addition, they will establish policies and procedures for the prevention of violence on school grounds, including the assessment of and intervention with individuals whose behavior poses a threat to the safety of the school community (e.g., PREPaRe Crisis Training).

+2).
 MTSS School-Based Problem Solving Teams.
 The second team responsible for developing the vision of the SOC is the MTSS School-Based Problem Solving Team.
-In an effort to reduce multiple teams and initiatives, this team will comprise the appropriate staff and expertise to serve as the school's crisis team, threat assessment team, and overall problem solving team.
-The team is under the leadership of the administrator of each school and is comprised of mental health providers (which can include psychologists, social workers, or mental health counselors), law enforcement officers, safety specialist designee, behavior specialists, school counselors, teachers, and other expert personnel.
-This team oversees the integration of Whole School, Whole Community, Whole Child Model across academic, behavioral, social emotional, physical and mental health throughout the schools, including: - Immediate Assistance: A critical part of this team is to provide immediate assistance when a student is in crisis (e.g. suicide prevention).
-In July 2019, the District approved an Involuntary Examination (Baker Act) policy.
-The policy provides step-by-step instruction for school personnel to follow when a student has been identified as having a suspected need for an involuntary examination or for posing harm to themselves or others.
-The school-based mental health provider will be the first contacted to ensure the safety of the student and follow the proper protocol.
-This team will also play a critical role in promoting restorative justice practices.
+In an effort to reduce multiple teams and initiatives, this team will comprise of the appropriate staff and expertise to serve as the school's crisis team, threat assessment team, and overall problem solving team.
+The team is under the leadership of the administrator of each school and is comprised of mental health providers (which can include psychologists, social workers, school counselors, mental health counselors), law enforcement officers, safety specialist designee, behavior specialists, teachers, school nurses, and other expert personnel.
+This team oversees the integration of the Whole School, Whole Community, Whole Child Model across academic, behavioral, social emotional, physical and mental health throughout the schools, including:

+Immediate Assistance: A critical part of this team is to provide immediate assistance • when a student is in crisis (e.g., suicide prevention).
+The NCSD Involuntary Examination (Baker Act) policy provides step-by-step instruction for school personnel to follow when a student has been identified as having a suspected need for an involuntary examination or for posing harm to themselves or others.
+The school-based mental health provider will be the first contacted to ensure the safety of the student and follow the proper protocol which entails completing a safety assessment and contacting the county's Mobile Response Team.
+If the MRT initiates an involuntary examination of the student under the Baker Act, the MRT will complete the Baker Act forms and law enforcement will transport the student to the nearest hospital or crisis stabilization unit (CSU).
+The MTSS School-Based Problem Solving Team will also play a critical role in promoting restorative justice practices.
 For example, members of this team will establish collaborative partnerships with Department of Juvenile Justice (DJJ), Baker Act receiving facilities, and Nassau County's Mobile Response Team (MRT) at the school level.
-The aim of this collaboration is to ensure DJJ, the receiving facility, and the MRT personnel notify the school when a student is to return.
-The mental health provider who is a member of MTSS School-Based Problem Solving Team will then meet with the student to assess their needs.
-The MTSS School-Based Problem Solving Team will then track and progress monitor that all services for the student's success are being implemented.
+The aim of this collaboration is to ensure DJJ, the receiving facility, and the MRT personnel notify the school when a student is to return to school.
+The mental health provider who is a member of MTSS School-Based Problem Solving Team will then meet with the student to assess their current needs.
+If ongoing support is needed, the team will track and progress monitor interventions for the student's success.
+If the